Preparing for Your Huntington's Disease Clinic Visit

 - Onset of abnormal, involuntary movements (chorea) is a hallmark in the clinical diagnosis.
 These movements may affect individuals at any stage of the disease and to different degrees of severity.

-- The speed of the disease progression is different from person to person and generation to generation
+- The speed of disease progression is different from person to person.

 A definitive diagnosis of the abnormal gene defect leading to Huntington's disease can be obtained by DNA analysis (via a specialized blood test.)
 Genetic counseling is highly recommended prior to testing, especially in people that do not display obvious symptoms.

 Despite progress in the genetics and diagnosis of this disease, a cure is not yet available.
 The treatment consists of symptomatic and supportive assistance.
 Extensive research is ongoing to develop a cure as well as to see if medications may slow the progressive degeneration of the brain cells.
-Although some medications, including Coenzyme Q10, creatine, Exelon, Namenda and riluzole, may show some promise, the medical management of Huntington's disease remains largely supportive at this time.
-Discussion with a knowledgeable physician is vital before beginning any medications.
+Some medications including antidepressants, antipsychotics and others may help to relieve troublesome symptoms, but do not slow or stop the worsening process.
+The care of Huntington’s disease patients is best delivered by a movement disorder specialist.